News: Ivan Allen College Faculty Tour Georgia Communities for Emerging Leaders Program

 “The ELP program was a very positive experience for me.
 I particularly appreciated the insight it provided into some of the behind the scene processes, such as development or budgeting, that are critical to Georgia Tech’s success but not always apparent to faculty,” said Aaron Levine.
 “The program also provided an opportunity to connect with a cohort of highly motivated faculty from across the Institute and I expect that building this network will be one of the lasting benefits of participating in the program.”

 Participants for the 2019-2020 program have already been selected, but tenured faculty can apply again in March 2020.
-The Ivan Allen College faculty from this cohort include Jin Liu, associate professor in the School of Modern Languages, Olga Shemyakina, associate professor in the School of Economics, and Jennifer Singh, associate professor in the School of History and Sociology.
-For more information about ELP, visit provost.gatech.edu/emerging-leaders.
+The Ivan Allen College faculty for this cohort are Jin Liu, associate professor in the School of Modern Languages, Olga Shemyakina, associate professor in the School of Economics, and Jennifer Singh, associate professor in the School of History and Sociology.
+Read more about them.

 Contact For More Information